 We wrote letters.
 We made DVDs.
 And we MAILED THEM.
 Crazy, I know!

 I realized I needed to step up my game and figure out the best way to maximize my son's exposure to coaches.

-Right now, we live in a technology-rich world.
-You have at your disposal the ability to reach coaches by connecting them to your virtual highlight reel.
+We live in a technology-rich, fast-paced world.
+Right now, you have at your disposal the ability to reach coaches by connecting them to your virtual highlight reel.

 While a S.A.C. website is an excellent way to increase your exposure and get you connected with potential schools, earning a scholarship or even a roster position is in the control of the individual college coaches and is in no way guaranteed.
 If any recruiting service or website designer tries to promise you a scholarship, you should run the other way!